DOUBLE MITTENS by Roni Knutson

 Mitten exterior

-Tension 8.1.
-RC000 - knit 16 (20) rows.
+., RC000 - knit 16 (20) rows.
 Repeat thumb opening directions as shown above.
+RC000.
 You now have 52 (56) rows in which to knit a pattern.

 Fairisle Notes

-MAKE OTHER MITTEN TO MATCH - ADD 1 ROW on the lining before you reach the thumb opening - this will put your carriage on the left side and the thumb stitches to be done in waste yarn will be on the right.
+Make other mitten to match with thumb opening on the opposite side.
+Add one row on the lining before you reach the thumb opening - this will put your carriage on the left side and the thumb stitches to be done in waste yarn will be on the right.
 Remember on mittens that your pattern should either face out <> or face in >< but both should not face the same way >>.

 Thumbs

-Bring forward 26 (28) needles, carefully unpick the scrap yarn (one stitch at a time) from the stitches for the thumb and put on the needles (you could just cut down the centre of the two rows of scrap yarn but I found that I spent more time pulling out all the little bits and that it was quicker and easier to unpick one stitch from the scrap yarn at a time - besides you can use the little bits of scrap yarn on your next pair of mittens - they're just the right size).
-You will need to MAKE 2 stitches in the centre of each 12 (13) to fill the 26 (28) needles.
+Bring forward 26 (28) needles, carefully unpick the waste yarn (one stitch at a time) from the stitches for the thumb and put on the needles (you could just cut down the centre of the two rows of scrap yarn but I found that I spent more time pulling out all the little bits and that it was quicker and easier to unpick one stitch from the scrap yarn at a time - besides you can use the little bits of scrap yarn on your next pair of mittens - they're just the right size).
+You will need to make 2 stitches in the centre of each 12 (13) to fill the 26 (28) needles.
 Try to do this so as to avoid a hole.
-Match the tension (lining T7.2, mitten exterior T8.1) to whichever thumb you are doing and knit 30 (32) rows.
-Transfer EOS to needles next to it across the row and take empty needles out of work.
-Knit 1 row and take off on crochet cotton with a bodkin.
+(I usually pick up four strands, crossing two of them over each other).
+Place marker on opposite site to carriage with waste yarn.
+Match the tension (lining T7

 Complete other thumbs remembering to change the tension according to whether you are knitting the inside of the mitten or the outside.

-Remember - Wrong side of work facing you
+Remember - Wrong side of work facing you:-

 Thumb opening on right - RH mitten.